peuserrano/peuserrano/README.md

 ## About

-My work sits at the intersection of economics and data science, focused on **causal inference** and **quantitative modeling** — building frameworks that distinguish noise from effects, from experimental design to quasi-experimental methods.
+Focused on causal inference and quantitative modeling — building frameworks that distinguish noise from effects.

 ---